hguangshuai/mag_gen_demo/README.md

 # Rapid, AI-enhanced Magnetic Material Discovery (RAMMED)

+## ⚠️ Disclaimer

+**This is a very preliminary result.
+We are not responsible for any predictions made by this model.**

+---

 A Streamlit web application for generating crystal structures with desired magnetic properties.

 ## Overview